mgarrity23/eznbastat/README.md

 The app.R code is for the shiny application itself.

-All csv files were created calling the NBASTATR library (found here: https://github.com/abresler/nbastatR) and them manipulating that data to get the final chart we watnted.
+All csv files were created calling the NBASTATR library (found here: https://github.com/abresler/nbastatR) which would return a large dataframe.
+I manipulated that data to get the final chart I wanted.
 That dataframe was then converted to a csv file so that our shiny app would not have to call the library every time a chart was generated.